pphouse/Rope-Live/README.md

-4. Download and install 3rd-party dependencies
-- Install the models
+4. Download the required models

    - **To get access to all the features of Rope**, you need to [download the models from here](https://1drv.ms/f/c/f07a89314d38026c/Enes7ZCoMdJEu2XY5ZsDQYwBRgR3J6Cgry3R7LMHm4bz_Q?e=Pbhhzc).
 You need all of the files.

    - Place the downloaded model files in the `Rope-Live/models` folder

+5. Set up OBS Virtual Camera
+   - Start OBS.
+   - Click "Start Virtual Camera" (bottom right), then "Stop Virtual Camera".
+   - Close OBS.

-5. Start the application by running Rope.bat file
+7. Start the application by running ***Rope.bat*** file